 DataGorri is specialised to scrape tabular data.
 Hence, it cannot extract data contained in unstructured texts.
-Besides tables, the ability to scrape simple lists may prove useful.
-This feature can be implemented in the future.
+Other tools exist for such purposes.

 In order to provide some degree of automation, the tables in question need to look alike and be located at the same position within a website.